 If a matching URSP rule has no valid RSD, the UE tries other URSP rules in the order of Rule Precedence with matching Traffic descriptors, except the URSP rule with "match-all" Traffic descriptor.
 The UE shall not use the UE Local Configuration in this case.

-When URSP rules are updated or their validity according to the conditions above change, the association of existing applications to PDU Sessions may need to be re-evaluated.
-The UE may also re-evaluate the application to PDU Session association due to the following reasons:
+When URSP rules are updated or their validity according to the conditions above change, the association of existing applications traffic to PDU Sessions may need to be re-evaluated.
+The UE may also re-evaluate the association of application traffic to PDU Sessions association due to the following reasons:

 - periodic re-evaluation based on UE implementation;